2020 NOVA EAST

 Beginner Image Processing for Astrophotographers

-This beginners’ talk will introduce some of the more important concepts and techniques in image processing, to go from raw frames to a finished image.
-Examples will be as generic as possible, in order to be applicable to any software.
+This beginners’ talk introduced some of the more important concepts and techniques in image processing, to go from raw frames to a finished image.
+Examples were as generic as possible, in order to be applicable to any software.
 A recording of the presentation is now at https://www.youtube.com/watch?v=otEv6MHW4bo

 August 11 - David Hoskin